This post may contain affiliate links. Please read our disclosure policy.

 - sour cream and avocado for serving

-- Repeat with another 4 tortillas, remaining chicken, beans and corn, and top with half of remaining cheese and enchilada sauce.
+- Repeat with another 4 tortillas dipped in enchilada sauce, remaining chicken, beans and corn, and top with half of remaining cheese.

-- Cover casserole with remaining 4 tortillas, then the remaining enchilada sauce, and cover with remaining shredded cheese.
+- Cover casserole with remaining 4 tortillas dipped in enchilada sauce, then the remaining enchilada sauce, and cover with remaining shredded cheese.

 - Cover with foil and bake in preheated oven for 30-45 minutes until heated through.